How to get a Work permit in the BVI

 This process takes on average 4-8 weeks from when the application is submitted to the Labour Department to when the immigration clearance forms are issued.

-The work permit form consists of five documents to be completed by both the employee and the employer.
-These are first schedule, second schedule, notice of employment, additional information and “how may I contact you”.
+The BVI work permit form consists of five documents to be completed by both the employee and the employer.

-In addition to the forms, your employer must concurrently submit the following:
+In addition to the required work permit forms, your employer must submit all the following:

 - Two passport photos

 - Your Curriculum Vitae

 - A certified copy of the photo and signature page of your passport

 - Certified copies of academic degrees and professional qualifications (these should be translated and notarised if the original is not in English)

 - One professional reference on company letterhead

 - One character reference written by a professional person or academic that has known the individual for at least five years.
 Relatives not accepted.